-Best for: Stress heads who need to go slow down & be pampered
+Stress heads who need to go slow down & be pampered.

-Not for: Those looking for a social & group environment
+Those looking for a social & group environment.

 Fusion Maia is a spa and health resort set on one of Vietnam’s finest beaches, and close to UNESCO listed cultural town of Hoi An.
 Marvellously, your room rate includes two treatments each and every day day, taking away the stress of the big check out bill.
 There are daily classes in yoga, mindful practices such as qigong and tai chi, and fitness sessions for you to join The atmosphere is serene, the team gentle and mindful.
 Go for deep relaxation, indulgent pampering and clean Vietnamese food.

 The quality of the all inclusive treatments are very impressive, and the energy treatments are particularly special and worth trying.
 The yoga platform by the beach allows for a wonderful morning yoga experience.

 Along the beach, away from the resort, there is a lot of development going on which spoils the romance of long beach walks.

 Have you been on this retreat?Read or write reviews

 Design your own retreat by combining your daily inclusive treatments with your choice from the activities in the Natural Living Programme, which usually includes up to 6 classes a day.